pic

 Warning! - Vectors can only be mutated by objects of the same type

-When a vector is defined, the type of elements that the vector can hold is implicitly defined.
-Consequently, attempting to replace elements with a different type will result in an error.
-For instance, the following examples only admit mutations with values of type Int64.
+When a vector is created, the type of its elements is implicitly defined.
+Consequently, attempting to replace elements with an incompatible type will result in an error.
+For instance, a vector of type Int64 can only be mutated with other Int64 values or Float64 values that can be converted into it.
+This is shown below.

 x = [1, 2, 3] # Vector{Int64}